Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Easy to upskill
 ^^^^^^^^^^^^^^^
-If you want create more complex and custmoized models, you can refactor any part of flash with PyTorch or `PyTorch Lightning
+If you want to create more complex and customized models, you can refactor any part of flash with PyTorch or `PyTorch Lightning
 <https://github.com/PyTorchLightning/pytorch-lightning>`_ components to get all the flexibility you need.
 Lightning is just
 organized PyTorch with the unnecessary engineering details abstracted away.